 - ReadCube: Readcube partners with Wiley to provide in-browser PDF reading.
 Why scumbag?
 ReadCube literally hijacks “get PDF” requests by users and instead redirects users to a DRM laden (usage rights controlled) in-browser view.
 Users are unfairly subject to tracking of their behaviour without granting explicity permission, and complete agreement to the ReadCube terms of service is also assumed implicitly without ever getting the users agreement.
 The only way to avoid and disable ReadCube ePDF is to agree to have a “disable cookie” added to your browser.
 While they have suffered backlash and criticism for their behaviour, they are unrepentant and have doubled down to whitewash their practices.
 In their response, they successfully ignore the elephant in the room: when a user clicks “get PDF”, they want a PDF.
 Their primary users (the global research community) would be arguably one of the most intelligent cohorts in the world, so I think it is condescending and obnoxious to assume users will be happy with anything other than a PDF.

-- Dropbox: even after signing up to a paid account (not cheap!), users are still subject to heavy marketing by dropbox to upgrade to their business offerings with no way to opt out.
-This behaviour is obnoxious, and shows disrespect for the user’s decision.
+- Dropbox: even after signing up to a paid account (not cheap!), users are still subject to heavy marketing by dropbox to upgrade yet again to their business offerings with no way to opt out.
+This behaviour is frustrating, and shows disrespect for the user’s decision, and a lack of appreciation towards a paying customer..

 - Kogan: “Made an order with Kogan?
 Oh, that must mean you want us to start sending you unsolicited advertisements by email again, so we’ve added you back to our newsletter!
 Here’s your first email: Welcome Back to Kogan.com!
 Do we care you you unsubscribed after your last purchase, the purchase before it, and the one before that?
 Nope, not a chance!
 Here, have some more emails yet again!”
 Kogan, your marketing department is